JoaoSobhie/AmazonScraperBS4/README.md

 # Python scraper with a rest api
 This repo contains an example of scraper of Amazon page using BS4.

-This scraper get all products params and send it to be visible  in the REST API endpoint.
+You can get all products params and send it to be visible in the REST API endpoint.

 It's possible to add or not some tags to get a  specific information, like best seller, rating ...etc

 ## Setting up your development environment